Resource Center

 California Overtime Law FAQs

-Is Overtime After 8 Hours or 40 Hours in California?
+Is Overtime Paid After 8 Hours Worked or 40 Hours Worked in California?

-Overtime in the state of California is over 8 hours in a workday or over 40 hours in a workweek.
+Overtime in California is paid after 8 hours worked in a workday or 40 hours worked in a workweek.

 Track employees' hours and breaks easily with Timeero